py-bootcamp/learn-python-with-tdd/lists.md

 Lists can be sliced!
 The syntax is `list[low:high]` If you omit the value on one of the sides of the `:` it captures everything to the side of it.
 In our case, we are saying "take from 1 to the end" with `numbers[1:]`.
-You might want to invest some time in writing other tests around slices and experimenting with the slice operator so you can be familiar with it.
+You might want to invest some time in writing other tests around lists and experimenting with the slice operator so you can be familiar with it.

 ## Refactor